-Sign up to receive our bulletin by emailing admin[at]evaw.org.uk and writing 'Subscribe to Bulletin' in the subject box.
+Sign up to receive our bulletin by emailing firstname.lastname@example.org and writing 'Subscribe to Bulletin' in the subject box.

-If you would like to support our campaigning for a safer world for women and girls so that we can put pressure on government to take action you can make a donation.
+Please support our campaigning for a safer world for women and girls by making a donation.
 Every penny helps so many thanks!

-We are very grateful for the support of all our supporters and funders, including Comic Relief, Esmée Fairbairn, Sigrid Rausing, Rosa, JMG, Trust for London and Amnesty International UK.
+We are very grateful for the support of all our supporters and funders, including Comic Relief, Esmée Fairbairn, Sigrid Rausing Trust, Rosa, JMG, Trust for London and Amnesty International UK.